JAndrassy/UnoWiFiDevEdSerial1/README.md

 The version of WiFi Link library modified for use with any serial implementation is [here](https://github.com/jandrassy/arduino-library-wifilink).

 An example for UNO WiFi with Serial1 is in examples of the UnoWiFiDevEdSerial1 library.

+## Writing sketches for ESP8266

+Firmata is a system for accessing pins and interfaces of a microcontroller (MCU) from a computer (or other MCU).
+Library [FirmataMaster](https://github.com/jandrassy/FirmataMaster) is for esp8266 and enables control of an attached MCU with Firmata.

+Example UnoWiFiFirmata shows how to modify a Firmata sketch to work with Serial1 and combine it with EspProxy features to upload sketches into esp from IDE without thinking about how is it connected and without caring about flashing mode.

+To build and upload sketches into esp you need [esp8266 support in IDE](https://github.com/jandrassy/UnoWiFiDevEdSerial1/wiki/Programming-ESP8266) and in ATmega the EspProxy sketch or other sketch with automatic 'flashing bridge' like the UnoWiFiFirmata example.

 ## Serial1 overflow